Applied Case: The Prisoner's Dilemma

 Each agent in your toy follows the locally dominant move you forced, and together they objectively produce a poorer shared field.

-So your ethics are apparently mathematically designed to degrade the consistency and longterm health of the field in which they are enacted.
-This is beyond just bad ethics, now.
-The greatest ethical minds of the 1950s have now introduced a new category:
+So, if you bring this into morality, your ethics are apparently mathematically designed to degrade the consistency and longterm health of the field in which they are enacted.

 When you play the Prisoner's Dilemma, trust collapses.
 Cooperation becomes less reachable.